microsoft/edge-ai/ADRs/Draft/cli-design.md

 - Using a "solution template", the compiler will load an empty, logical "solution model" representing the target output
 - Snippet IaC for solution components, scripts, and charts are read from text files and loaded into the logical "solution model"
-- The compiler stitches the snippets together based on deployent layers and dependency flows annotated in the solution template and hydrates the logical "solution model"
+- The compiler stitches the snippets together based on deployment layers and dependency flows annotated in the solution template and hydrates the logical "solution model"
 - The "solution model" is exported to an "output" directory as Bicep or Terraform for manual execution or automation/GitOps workflow execution

-We need to decide on a build vs buy approach for the generator; choosing between developing an inhouse tool vs using existing OSS solutions for project scaffolding/project templating.
+We need to decide on a build vs buy approach for the generator; choosing between developing an in-house tool vs using existing OSS solutions for project scaffolding/project templating.

 ## Decision drivers

 The primary drivers for built compiler/generator or use of an existing tool are:

-* be lightweight and flexible in suport of the project's current incubation period, and unknown ter
+* be lightweight and flexible in support of the project's current incubation period, and unknown ter
 * handle a variety of language/file formats (Bicep, Terraform, powershell, bash, YAML for charts/seeds)
-* use frameworks/technology widly known to S500 customer teams operating edge environments
+* use frameworks/technology well known to S500 customer teams operating edge environments

 ## Considered options

-There are numerous ways to acheive this outcome, including using existing project scaffolding or project generator toolchains, such as:
+There are numerous ways to achieve this outcome, including using existing project scaffolding or project generator toolchains, such as:

 * Yeoman
   * Pros: flexible in building/scaffolding multiple project types, active extension into the VSCode environment underway
-  * Cons: Core project has not been maintained since 2016, not widly known to customer engineers, steep learning curve for sub-generator development
+  * Cons: Core project has not been maintained since 2016, not broadly known to customer engineers, steep learning curve for sub-generator development
 * Ruby on Rails built-in "Scaffold" capability
   * Pros: flexible in building/scaffolding multiple project types
-  * Cons: Base language not widly known to customer engineers
+  * Cons: Base language not broadly known to customer engineers
 * Cargo
   * Pros: flexible in building/scaffolding multiple project types, understood by early-adopter customers
-  * Cons: Ecosystem not widly known to customer engineers
+  * Cons: Ecosystem not broadly known to customer engineers
 * Ritchie CLI
   * Pros: flexible in building/scaffolding multiple project types
-  * Cons: Core project has not been maintained since 2016, not widly known to customer engineers
+  * Cons: Core project has not been maintained since 2016, not broadly known to customer engineers
 * Mustache or Jinja templating
   * Pros: mildly known to to customer engineers, provides flexibility and speed for initial implementation, could reuse core of Project Coral to accelerate
   * Cons: custom coded solution, not likely usable for cross-AF integration without significant work and governance